 Let’s say you already have a business name in mind and are ready to jump in.
-Here are some things you’ll need to consider when starting yo business.
+Here are some things you’ll need to consider when starting your cleaning company.

-Doing market research and identifying your niche are essential first steps when starting a cleaning business.
+Identifying your market is an essential first step when planning your business.
 Will you be cleaning for homeowners or businesses?
 Which locations should you provide your services to?
 Are your prices suitable for your target customers?

 You might also like: How to get a cleaning certificate

-This is where estimated cleaning costs come in.
-While it’s possible to start a cleaning company with little capital, expect to still spend some money on cleaning equipment and supplies.
+While it’s possible to start a cleaning business with little capital, expect to still spend some money on cleaning equipment and supplies.
 You may also need to factor in other overhead costs like transportation, insurance, and advertising.

 Early on, figure out how to promote your cleaning business.
-You can do it the traditional way by putting up flyers in restaurants and community centres.
-Also, set up your business website or social media profile to establish your online presence and reach more customers.
-Word of mouth, i.e., customer referrals, can also go a long way!
-Lastly, you can sign up on Airtasker to browse tasks near you and get hired for cleaning jobs.
+You can do it the traditional way by putting up flyers in restaurants and community centers.
+Or, set up your business website or social media profile to establish your online presence and reach more customers.
+To easily find cleaning jobs in your area, sign up on Airtasker and browse tasks near you.

 Set your service terms and prepare contracts, especially if you’re starting a commercial cleaning business.
 This is a way to manage client expectations and ensure both sides are in agreement.
 In a contract, you can lay out your service rates, materials provided, working time, cleaning schedule, and other terms.
 It’s best to ask a lawyer to review your business contract and give you legal advice.